NVSL/MicroBenchmarkHarness/Readme.md

 * `-file <backing file>`:  File or directory to run the benchmark on/in/about.
 Interpretation is benchmark-specific.
 Defaults to "".
 * `--help`:  Get some help

+For instance, if you were testing performance of memory operations in an mmap'ed file, you could pass the filename with `-file` and specify the amount of the file to work on using `-foot`.

 Compiling
 =========